-Who We Are, Where We Live is a free community writing program giving voice to people who live and work in the Buckeye/Shaker community.
-Participants will have an opportunity to write their stories, learn about their neighborhood, and share with their neighbors.
-Selected writings will be published in an online anthology and presented at a final reading and celebration.
+Who We Are, Where We Live was a free community writing program giving voice to people who live and work in the Buckeye/Shaker community that concluded in July 2017.
+Participants had an opportunity to write their stories, learn about their neighborhood, and share with their neighbors.
+Selected writings were published in an online anthology and presented at a final reading and celebration.

 Funding and Support

 This program is made possible, in part, by the Ohio Humanities, a state affiliate of the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.